Christian9510/p2.christian.gonzalez/README.md

   3. Please pay attention on the overal design and layout, and usability of your final interface.

   Some advanced features include:
-    a) Allow the user to customize the display - e.g. the widget sizes and locations (drag and drop items in the desired location on the screen).
+     <br />a) Allow the user to customize the display - e.g. the widget sizes and locations (drag and drop items in the desired location on the screen).
-    b) Voice command: play music when you are brushing your teeth or in the shower - how do you control the playlist?
+     <br />b) Voice command: play music when you are brushing your teeth or in the shower - how do you control the playlist?
-    c) Act as a light source (with different possible colours).
+     <br />c) Act as a light source (with different possible colours).
-    d) Your imagination.
+     <br /> d) Your imagination.

   A. Implement one of the advanced features.
     a) An advanced feature I have included was the drag and drop items in desired locations, as the user can drag and drop the lego man's head onto the body.